hasura/graphql-engine/docs/graphql/manual/getting-started/first-event-trigger.rst

    .. tab:: Via CLI

-      :ref:`Create a migration manually <manual_migrations>` with the following statement:
+      :ref:`Create a migration manually <manual_migrations>` and add the following statement to it:

       .. code-block:: sql

          CREATE TABLE profile(id serial NOT NULL, name text NOT NULL);

-      Then apply the migration by running:
+      Apply the migration by running:

       .. code-block:: bash